Close

 Specialist international medical graduates (SIMGs) with a specialist qualification on the Expedited Specialist pathway: accepted qualifications list below are eligible for the Expedited Specialist pathway.

+State and territory health departments identify priority specialties for the pathway.
 All qualifications on the list have been assessed by the Australian Medical Council (AMC) and approved by the Board as substantially equivalent or based on similar competencies to an approved qualification.
 (Approved qualifications are the qualifications awarded by the AMC-accredited Australian specialist medical colleges.)
+Qualifications in other specialties may be added over time, in specialties prioritised by state and territory health departments.
+See the Medical Board’s qualification assessment page for more information.

 If you have a qualification on this list, and meet other specialist registration requirements, you can apply directly to Ahpra for specialist registration.